trevordevore/levurehelper-inno_setup/README.md

   ...
 ```

 Note that `installer name` is a generic name intended to be shared by other helpers that create installers.
-For example, the dropDMG helper uses `installer name` as well.
+For example, the Auto Updater helper uses `installer name` as does the dropDMG helper.
 If you want to use a different name for `Windows` then use the `windows` key rather than the `all platforms` key.

 ### `copy files` section